noxwaste/php-dbcomms/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the LICENSE.md file for more details.
+See the LICENSE file for more details.

 ## Contributing